Irish Army Mutiny: Ultimatum

 On 7 March 1924 a representative of the IRAO handed a demand to end demobilisation to W. T. Cosgrave.
-The ultimatum was signed by senior Army officers, Major-General Liam Tobin and Colonel Charles Dalton.
+The ultimatum was signed by senior Army officers, Major-General Liam Tobin and Colonel Charlie Dalton.
 Frank Thornton and Tom Cullen were also involved.
 Tobin knew his own position was to be scrapped in the demobilisation.
 That morning 35 men of the 36th Infantry Battalion had refused to parade and the preceding week officers had absconded with arms from Templemore, Gormanstown, Baldonnel Aerodrome and Roscommon.
 The immediate response was an order for the arrest of the two men on a charge of mutiny.
 This caused alarm throughout Dublin when announced.

 On 8 March General Mulcahy made an announcement to the Army:

 Two Army officers have attempted to involve the Army in a challenge to the authority of the Government.
 This is an outrageous departure from the spirit of the Army.
 It will not be tolerated...officers and men...will stand over their posts and do their duty today in this new threat of danger in the same wonderful determined spirit that has always been the spirit of the Army.

 Leader of the Opposition, Thomas Johnson issued a statement of support for the Government.
 In contrast Minister for Industry and Commerce, Joseph McGrath, whose home Mulcahy ordered to be searched, resigned because of dissatisfaction with the government's attitude to the IRAO officers and support for their perception that the Irish Army treated officers who were British Army veterans better than former IRA officers.
 Fearing an incendiary speech by McGrath, Cosgrave first offered the IRAO an inquiry and an amnesty before then taking sick leave thus making Minister for Justice, Kevin O’Higgins, de facto head of the Government.